 • The project is located within the inland portion of the County and is subject to the setback standards in the Streamside Management Areas and Wetlands Ordinance as well as Chapter 10 (Conservation and Open Space Elements) of the General Plan.
-All cultivation areas occur outside of all required SMA buffers.
+All cultivation areas are conditioned to occur outside of all required SMA buffers.